2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 2. The Chapel of the Magi (IV) formerly Bolognini, whose walls were sumptuously frescoed by Giovanni da Modena with scenes representing “Heaven” and “Hell”.

 In front of the church of San Petronio, you can enter the porch of Palazzo Re Enzo where you can experience the echo from the opposite corners.
 Walk through the porch of the Pavaglione.
 You will be at the courtyard of the Archiginnasio, a beautiful porch from 1600.
 Do not miss the stunning ancient library and the anatomical room.
 The amphitheater-shaped room was designed in 1637 for anatomical lessons by the Bolognese architect Antonio Paolucci.
 It was built in fir wood and decorated with statues depicting twelve famous doctors at the bottom, including Hippocrates, and twenty of the most famous anatomists of the Bolognese Studio at the top.
 The lecturer’s chair is flanked by two statues called “Spellati” sculpted in 1734.
-Above the canopy, a seated female figure, allegory of Anatomy, receives as a tribute not a flower but a femur from a winged putto.
+Above the canopy, a seated female figure, an allegory of Anatomy, receives as a tribute, not a flower but a femur from a winged putto.

 NOTE: There is an interesting museum in Bologna and it is the Jewish Museum.
 It deserves a visit, if you love history.